zhiyuajun/DDA-BERT/software/README.md

 	FileNotFoundError: [Errno 2] No such file or directory: '/xxx/sage/linux_sage'
 	FileNotFoundError: [Errno 2] No such file or directory: '/xxx/FragPipe22_0/philosopher-v5.1.1'
    ```
-Please verify that the required folders for the external programs exist in the current working directory.
-If any folders are missing, you can either switch to the correct working directory or copy the necessary files into the current directory.
+Please check that the required folders exist in the current working directory.
+If they are missing, either switch to the correct working directory or copy the required files into the current directory: